top of page

 find wayfinding shortcuts for all users of Upham to help them get to their destination more efficiently and in a timely manner?

-We interviewed 6 students and asked them to experience the prototype.
+We interviewed 6 students and asked them to experience the prototype 2 tasks: Get to room 389 by themselves and using the prototype

 We observed their behavior and time to perform the tasks.
 During the process, we followed along but did not interfere.
 We recorded their feelings, thoughts, and actions.